 Some are obvious, like commissions and closing costs.
 Others are less so – like repairs potential buyers may ask you to make, the time and money it costs to get your house ready to sell, and the mortgage payments, taxes, and bills you will continue to pay until you find a buyer and the sale goes through.

 When deciding the best way to go about selling your home, it’s important to keep all of these factors in mind.
-To help you understand how much they could end up costing you, let’s look at them in a little more detail:
+To help you understand the hidden cost of selling a house, let’s look at them in a little more detail:

 When you are working with a real estate agent, you can expect to pay around 6% commission, split evenly between your agent, and the buyer’s agent.
 This is taken out of the sale price.
 So, for example, if you sell your home for $200,000, you can expect $12,000 of that to go toward commission.
 And even if you sell your home on the open market yourself, you’ll still need to pay commission to the buyer’s agent.
 In our example, that’s still about $6,000 coming out of your pocket.

 In addition to commission, you will need to pay closing costs to complete the sale of your home and transfer the property to the buyer.
 If you live in Philadelphia County, the closing costs are just over 4%.
 In most other counties in the area, the closing costs are usually 2%, but there are some townships where the cost may be higher.
 On our $200,000 home, that’s another $4,000 to more than $8,500, depending on where you live.
 Combined with the commission, that can be over $20,000 in fees on a $200,000 sale price.